-2. Using materials on a test or examination not authorized by the instructor
+- Using materials not authorized by the instructor on a test or examination

-3. Collaborating with any other person during a test or examination without authorization by the instructor.
+- Collaborating with any other person during a test or examination without authorization from the instructor

-4. Knowingly obtaining, using, buying, selling, transporting or soliciting, in whole or in part, the contents of a non-administered test or examination.
+- Knowingly obtaining, using, buying, selling, transporting or soliciting, in whole or in part, the contents of a non-administered test or examination

-5. Coercing any other person to obtain a non-administered test or examination, or to obtain information about such an examination or test.
+- Coercing any other person to obtain a non-administered test or examination, or to obtain information about such an examination or test

-6. Substituting for another student, or permitting any other person to substitute for oneself to take a test or examination.
+- Substituting for another student, or permitting any other person to substitute for oneself to take a test or examination

-7. Altering test answers and then claiming the instructor improperly graded the test or examination.
+- Altering test answers and then claiming the instructor improperly graded the test or examination

 Collusion, the unauthorized collaboration with another person in preparing work offered for credit, is academically dishonest.
-New Jersey Public Law 1977-C-215, "The Term Paper Law," prohibits the preparation for sale and/or subsequent sale of any term paper, thesis, dissertation, essay or other assignment with the knowledge that the assignment will be submitted in whole or in part for academic credit.
+Montclair State University prohibits the preparation for sale and/or subsequent sale of any term paper, thesis, dissertation, essay or other assignment with the knowledge that the assignment will be submitted in whole or in part for academic credit.

 (a) General indebtedness for background information and data must be acknowledged by inclusion of a bibliography of all works consulted;

-(c) A project work shall be considered plagiarism if it duplicates in whole or in part, without citation, the work of another person to an extent that is greater than is commonly accepted.
+(c) Project work will be considered plagiarism if it duplicates completely or in part, without citation, the work of another person to an extent that is greater than is commonly accepted.
 The degree to which imitation without citation is permissible varies from discipline to discipline.
-Students must consult their instructors before copying another person's work;
+Students must consult their instructors before copying another person's work.

-(f) Submitting identical or smilar papers for credit in more than one course without prior permission from the course instructor.
+(f) Submitting identical or similar papers for credit in more than one course without prior permission from the course instructor.

 Adjudication of Disciplinary Cases - Academic

-B) The faculty member having the suspicion or evidence of dishonesty should first discuss the matter with the student(s) involved.
+1) The faculty member having the suspicion or information of dishonesty should first discuss the matter with the student(s) involved.